 WHAT’S NEW!
 SEAPLANE SERVICE IS HERE!

-After literally years of planning, daily seaplane service from Split to the islands and Italy is here!
+Daily seaplane service from Split to the islands and Italy is here!
 For now the service will just be to Jelsa on Hvar island, The 19 seater seaplanes can whisk you there in 13 minutes!
 For the schedule, just google European Coastal Airlines!

 We’re an American/Russian couple that live and work in Split and Sightseeing Croatia is our way of sharing this wonderful country with you…Croatia maps, Croatia tours, Croatian food, Croatian islands, Croatian national parks, Split, Dubrovnik and Zagreb as well as the most important Croatian villages.